-NPAC SMS issues an M-SET updating the subscriptionVersionStatus of SV1 to old.
+NPAC SMS sets the subscriptionVersionStatus of SV1 to old.

-NPAC SMS responds to the M-SET.
+NPAC SMS set the subscriptionVersionStatus of SV2 to partial failure.
+It also sets the subscriptionFailedSP-List.

-The NPAC SMS sends to the current/new service provider SOA of SV1, depending upon the service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to old on SV1.
+The NPAC SMS sends to the current/new service provider SOA of SV1 (old service provider SOA of SV2), depending upon the service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to old on SV1.

 The current/new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.

-NPAC SMS issues an M-SET updating the subscriptionVersionStatus of SV2 to partially failed.
-It also sets the subscriptionFailed-SP-List.

-NPAC SMS responds to the M-SET.

-The NPAC SMS sends to the old service provider SOA, depending upon the service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to partially failed on SV2, along with the subscriptionFailed-SP-List.
+The NPAC SMS sends to the old service provider SOA of SV1 (old service provider SOA of SV2), depending upon the service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to partial failure on SV2, along with the subscriptionFailedSP-List.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.

-The NPAC SMS sends to the new service provider SOA, depending upon the service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to partially failed on SV2, along with the subscriptionFailed-SP-List.
+The NPAC SMS sends to the new service provider SOA of SV2, depending upon the service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to partial failure on SV2, along with the subscriptionFailedSP-List.

 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.